uber/RxDogTag/README.md

 Install early in your application lifecycle via `RxDogTag.install()`.
 This will install the necessary hooks in `RxJavaPlugins`.
 Note that these will replace any existing plugins at the hooks it uses.
-See the Javadoc for full details of which plugins it uses.
+See the [JavaDoc](https://uber.github.io/RxDogTag/0.x/rxdogtag/com/uber/rxdogtag/RxDogTag.html#install--) for full details of which plugins it uses.

 ## Example